 The cause of damp is often fairly obvious from the symptoms that the different forms of damp present; however, this is not always the case.
 Usually damp is identified due to the “musty” smell, mould or damp patches that appear inside the home.
 The most common form within homes in this country is condensation.

 Lack of “Breathability” and a build up of water vapour in our buildings not only cause rot, damp and structural failure, it is also a major contributor to sick building syndrome.
 It has also been heavily linked to the rise of asthma and allergies in this country.

-Rising Damp – In a nutshell this is water soaked up from the ground by capillary action and is only a problem when a building has no Damp Proof Course (D.P.C), very common in older buildings(pre 1930), or if the D.P.C has been bridged or damaged.
+Rising Damp – In a nutshell, this is water soaked up from the ground by capillary action.
+So, read the article here that explains the only problem when a building has no Damp Proof Course (D.P.C), very common in older buildings(pre-1930), or if the D.P.C has been bridged or damaged.
 Rising damp only rises about 1m above ground level due to gravity and the capillary forces.

 This type of work carries varying guarantee periods but usually between 20 – 30 years.
 Penetrating Damp – Water penetrating through the roof or walls.
 This is where water leaks into a building through a fault such as around a chimney stack or windows.
 Examples of this could also be missing roof tiles or lack of mortar between brick courses.
 You can learn more here about the causes and signs of a leaking or faulty roof and about professional services that can fix these problems.
 Also look for leaking or missing drainpipes as these can lead to water soaking all the way through the wall.
 This type of problem is often made apparent internally by the appearance of isolated damp patches.